-It doesn’t matter which industry your business is operating in; every business nowadays is an online business.
+It doesn’t matter which industry your business operates in; every business nowadays is an online business.

 People, your potential customers, are using the Internet for everything.

 From shopping online and making product or price comparisons, looking at online reviews about a company, or trying to find a place close by where you could have dinner with your friends.

-It doesn’t matter what type of business interaction someone is looking for; we all turn to the internet to find the information we need.
+It doesn’t matter what type of business interaction someone wants; we all turn to the internet to find the information we need.

-When someone turns to the internet for information, they start typing in search queries in their favourite search engine.
-These search terms are called keywords, and they are the foundation of getting found online.
+When someone turns to the internet for information, they start typing in search queries in their favorite search engine.
+These search terms are called keywords and are the foundation of getting found online.

 So what is a keyword exactly?
 How are keywords used online?
-And how do you do keyword research for your company to select the right keywords for your company to include in your content to help you rank higher in search engines?
+And how do you do keyword research for your company to select the right keywords to include in your content to help you rank higher in search engines?

-In this guide, we’re going to show you how you can use keywords for SEO the RIGHT way, so you get the traffic, leads and sales you need.
+In this guide, we will show you how to use keywords for SEO the RIGHT way so you get the traffic, leads, and sales you need.

 Table of Contents

 - What are SEO keywords?

 - Why are keywords and keywords research important for SEO?

 - How to research keywords for your SEO strategy